 Cynthia Chua – Beauty & Lifestyle Maven

-As CEO of the Spa Esprit Group – one of Singapore’s largest lifestyle and beauty empires (it runs Strip, Browhaus, Tippling Club and Ding Dong, amongst many others) – Cynthia is the #ladyboss that many others want to be.
+As CEO of the Spa Esprit Group (one of Singapore’s largest lifestyle and beauty groups which runs Strip, Browhaus, Tippling Club and Ding Dong, amongst many others), Cynthia is the #girlboss that many others want to be.
 She began building her empire at 24 – now if that’s not inspiring, we don’t know what is.

 Pat Law – Entrepreneur